NikoKoul/Computing-Challenges/StyleGuide.md

 Here are the steps in making and deploying your PR:

 1. Make a descriptive, but brief title i.e. "Updating ECOO 2012 Question 3 to use dictionaries"
-2. Leave a description of what you are doing, why you're doing it, and how your solution does what you proport it to do.
+2. Leave a description of what you are doing, why you're doing it, and how your solution does what you purport it to do.
 3. Ping at least 1 other person for code review, so that they can give you ideas and suggestions.
 4. When you've gotten a thumbs up, merge into master, but squash your unnecessary commits first!